Policy Number: VI-4.00(A)

 - Familiarity of the corporation at least to the impacted portion of the University community.

-- A Facility may be assigned a corporate name only if the entity has undergone careful scrutiny by the University to ensure that such a Naming will not demean the academic endeavors to be carried out within the Facility or the campus at large.
+- A corporate name may be assigned only if the entity has undergone careful scrutiny by the University to ensure that such a Naming will not demean the academic endeavors or the campus at large.

 - Considerations for Philanthropic Namings